-Wage and Hour Law FAQ
+Wage and Hour Law Frequently Asked Questions (FAQs)

 Yes, certain types of jobs are exempt—or excluded—from Fair Labor Standards Act (FLSA) overtime laws.
 Some office workers may be considered exempt from overtime pay based on their job duties.
 However, specific criteria must be proven by employers, and many employees are intentionally or unintentionally misclassified as overtime exempt.